 There Is No Average Settlement for Unpaid Wages

+Independent contractors and employees alike may file a wage claim to address issues like unpaid overtime and payment of wages.
 Although you may be looking for answers as to how much compensation you could expect to recover as part of your unpaid wage claim, too many factors are at play that make it impossible for an average unpaid wage settlement.

 The average would combine the lowest settlement pay house and the higher settlement payouts to determine the average anticipated settlement.
 However, due to extreme wage fluctuations, an average settlement is impossible.